Rutuj-Runwal/Xylent/README.md

     - `npm install` to install dependencies
     - `npm run watch` to compile using webpack
     - Finally `npm start` to run the app

+ ### Target Environment
+ - Currently in development with main focus towards Windows [both 32-bit and 64x] systems
+ - Extending capabilites towards Linux at a later stage